-- were to reflect corrections to the data reported under the disaster recovery arrangements for an existing actual per capita assessment, rather than a change in the assessment method.
-The Commission does not consider retrospective method changes to be within the scope of annual updates or the 2025 Review. - 69 The Commission proposes to assess state spending covered by the COVID-19 business support national partnership agreements using an actual per capita treatment from 2021-22. - Most assessable COVID-19 business support occurred in 2021-22, with the State-Commonwealth funding agreements nominally expiring 30 June 2022.
+- 69 The Commission proposes to assess state spending covered by the COVID-19 business support national partnership agreements using an actual per capita treatment from 2021-22. - 70 Most assessable COVID-19 business support occurred in 2021-22, with the State-Commonwealth funding agreements nominally expiring 30 June 2022.
 However, \$111 million of Commonwealth funding under the agreements occurred in 2022-23.5 As a result, the actual per capita assessment for COVID-19 business support is expected to continue until the 2027 Update when 2022-23 is no longer assessed.